 The AI-Healthcare Revolution

-Advances in technology, particularly sensors, physiological models and artificial intelligence (AI) are poised to revolutionize fitness and health.
+Advances in technology, particularly sensors, physiological models, and artificial intelligence (AI) are poised to revolutionize fitness and health.
 They will also disrupt traditional healthcare, from doctors’ offices to emergency rooms.
-At stake will be the most intimate aspects of human existence: longevity, quality of life and independence.
-The nation is in desperate need of this emerging revolution because, if you run the numbers as we have, it’s evident that even the most advanced economies cannot afford government provided, free, highest quality healthcare.
+At stake will be the most intimate aspects of human existence: longevity, quality of life, and independence.
+The nation is in desperate need of this emerging revolution because, if you run the numbers as we have, it’s evident that even the most advanced economies cannot afford free, highest-quality healthcare.

 Why is healthcare so costly?
 The primary culprits are chronic illnesses that account for over 85% of America’s more than three trillion dollars in annual healthcare costs.
 The good news is that the primary causes of most chronic illnesses are well-known and controllable: physical inactivity and poor fitness: